-It’s no longer just about driving more traffic to your website to increase sales.
+It’s no longer just about driving more website traffic to to increase revenue.
 To really increase sales you need to optimize your website experience to convert more of your visitors.
 This new technique is called conversion rate optimization (CRO), and many websites already gain great results from it.

 Are you ready to take advantage too?